nishants123/eCommerce_Sales_Analysis_Project/README.md

 Problem Statement:-

 Perform an in-depth analysis by leveraging Python, Pandas, Matplotlib, Seaborn, and MySQL.
-The goal is to analyze sales data, create graphical representations and visualizations to identify key trends and insights.
-Based on the findings, offer actionable recommendations aimed at increasing future sales.
+The goal is to analyze sales data and create graphical representations and visualizations to identify key trends and insights.
+Based on the findings, offer actionable recommendations aimed at increasing future sales and supporting business decision-making.

 Tasks:-